-Engagement can occur on 2 levels – (a) Active engagement, where you inform your friends who might be interested in and cultivate the habit together with them, or
+- Active engagement – where you inform your friends who might be interested in and cultivate the habit together with them, or

 I had both forms of support in my habit change.
-2 days before I started my lifestyle revamp program, I posted an article on my blog, The Personal Excellence Blog, on the new 21-day Lifestyle Revamp Program I was taking on.
-I wrote in detail about the rationale behind the program, the benefits, the habits I was taking on and how I was going to achieve my goals.
+Two days before I started my lifestyle revamp program, I posted an article on my blog, “The Personal Excellence Blog,” on the new 21-day Lifestyle Revamp Program I was taking on.
+I wrote in detail about the rationale behind the program, the benefits, the habits I was taking on, and how I would achieve my goals.

-Yesterday, I watched How To Train A Dragon with my friend, and filled him in on my raw food diet.
-He then kept a look out for the restaurants we could dine in for that night.
-In the end I had warm baby spinach salad for dinner.
-My first time having it – can’t say I like it, but it’s nice for a change :D.
+Yesterday, I watched How To Train A Dragon with my friend, and I filled him in on my raw food diet.
+He kept a lookout for the restaurants we could dine in that night, and in the end, I had warm baby spinach salad for dinner.
+It was my first time having it, and I can’t say I like it, but it’s nice for a change.

-Don’t feel that you’re alone in your habit change because you aren’t.
+Don’t feel you’re alone in your habit change because you aren’t.
 There are always people around you who are more than willing to support you.

 My new habits have pretty much been integrated into my daily life now.
 Everything runs on auto-pilot and it feels like I’ve been doing this for a long while.
-My personal tips above have worked tremendously for myself, so while they may look simple and straightforward, don’t underestimate them.
+My personal tips above have worked tremendously for me, so while they may look simple and straightforward, don’t underestimate them.